neilotoole/sq-web/content/en/docs/output/index.md

 For some formats, the `--compact` (`-c`) flag prints compact instead of pretty-printed output.
 It can also be set via [config](/docs/config#compact).

 JSON is the main use case for `--compact`.
-This examples outputs a query in compact JSON (`-jc`), followed by the same query in pretty JSON.
+This example outputs a query in compact JSON (`-jc`), followed by the same query in pretty JSON.

 ![sq query -jc](sq_query_json_compact.png)